relaycorp/ddos-report/src/content/docs/modus-operandi.md

 The ultimate goal of a DDoS attack may not necessarily be to disrupt the target system, but to distract the operator from a more sinister attack or to inflict distress.

-## Types of DDoS attacks

-Attacks are typically categorised as one of the following types:
+In this document we refer to the implementer of a server-side app as the **app developer**, and anyone that installs and maintains the app as the **operator**.

+## Attack vectors

+The literature on DDoS attacks typically categorises them by the following _vectors_:

 1. **Volumetric attacks**: These involve overwhelming the bandwidth of the targeted server or network with a massive amount of traffic.
 Examples include [ping floods](https://www.cloudflare.com/en-gb/learning/ddos/ping-icmp-flood-ddos-attack/) and [DNS amplification attacks](https://www.cloudflare.com/en-gb/learning/ddos/dns-amplification-ddos-attack/).
 The intensity of these attacks is measured in bits per second (bps).
 2. **Protocol attacks**: These aim to exploit a weakness in the underlying protocol (e.g. IP, TCP).
 Protocol attacks include [SYN floods](https://www.cloudflare.com/en-gb/learning/ddos/syn-flood-ddos-attack/), [UDP floods](https://www.cloudflare.com/en-gb/learning/ddos/udp-flood-ddos-attack/), and more.
 Their intensity is measured in packets per second (pps).